rng-guy/NFSMWBartender/APPENDIX.md

 * The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).

 * If you want to use global cop spawn limits > 8, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
 This is necessary because the game cannot handle managing > 8 "Chasers" for very long.
-To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable everything in its `[Options]` parameter group.
-Even with this, LA itself might still crash sometimes.
+To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file; there, set the `PursuitCops` value to 255 and disable every single cop-related feature under `[Options]`.

 * "Chasers" will only flee at Heat levels for which you provide valid delay values.